howardddwu/howardddwu/README.md

-- 👋 Hi, I’m @howardddwu, an undergrad at City Collegeof New York in CS major
+- 👋 Hi, I’m @howardddwu, an QA Analyst/Rapid Development Analyst
-- 👀 I’m interested in Machine Learning and App Developing
+- 👀 I’m interested in Information Technology.
-- 🌱 I’m currently learning Python Java and others related to Machine Learning.
+- 🌱 I’m currently learning Cybersecurity.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me howardddwu@gmail.com